code-423n4/2022-01-livepeer/README.md

 # Contract Overview

+Note: LOC includes comments and many of these contracts have a lot of comments!

 **arbitrum-lpt-bridge**

 The code for these contracts can be found at https://github.com/livepeer/arbitrum-lpt-bridge with the code frozen at Git commit hash TBD.